epics-e3/epics-e3.github.io/src/developer/building-modules.md

 ## Setting up a build environment

-All you strictly need to be able to build EPICS modules---or any other conda package---is `conda-build`.
+To build EPICS modules (or any conda package), you need `conda-build`.
 You can install this into an environment of your choice:

 :::{code-block} console
 (base) $ conda install conda-build